ArsenyVelichko/FindMostFrequent/README.md

 # FindMostFrequent
-Еhe solution of the problem from my classmate's interview at the Сomputer Sience Center.
+The solution of the problem from my classmate's interview at the Сomputer Sience Center.